UCLALibrary/pt-tools/README.md

 # pt-tools

-This is a Go command line program that will allow listing and interacting with a Pairtree without knowing anything about the Pairtree’s internal structure.
+This is a Go command line program that will allow listing and interacting with a Pairtree without the user knowing anything about the Pairtree’s internal structure.
 When using pt-tools, we highly suggest utilizing a pairtree prefix for schemes such as `ark:/`.
 When not using a defined prefix, denote the pairtree ID with `pt://`, so an ID should look like `pt://ID`.
 This prefix will be stripped from an ID before interacting with  the pairtree.
 If no prefix is provided attached to the ID or `pt://` is not used, an error will be thrown.

 ## Installation

-First, ensure that you have Go Version 1.22 on you system.
+First, ensure that you have the latest Go version on you system.

+### Build from Source

 Clone this repository

     git clone https://github.com/UCLALibrary/pt-tools.git